TimeBandit/personal-site/src/posts/2022-01-26-go-logical-with-css.md

 tags:
   - post
 ---
-Imaginge youre building a house.
+Imagine you're building a house.
 What would that look like?
-Lets say you or the builder follows an archtectural plan.
+Let's say you follow an architectural plan.
 Where would you begin?

-Perhaps you would start with the foundations, then build up the walls to a certain height according to the dimensions specified.
-The roof could be constructed and placed ontop of your walls to protect you from being exposed to the weather from above.
-If you lived in northern Europe you might place the windows in the north and south facing walls to give you a more constant level of light.
+Would start at the foundations, building up the walls to match the plan?
+You could construct the roof in one piece and place it on top of the walls when complete.
+Good; now the interior isn't exposed to the elements from above anymore.

+Where you place the windows affects how light enters the house.
+You the windows in the north and south face projections of the house.
+You now have a more consistent level of light in your house during the day.

-What then if your house was transported to a different world, where the sun rose in the north and it rained not from the top but from the right.
-You would need to knock down some walls and restructure the house.
-What then if the house could understand the context of it's setting and could reconfigure itself in the new world.
-So the roof would shift to where the right wall is and the windows would move the the east and west walls.
-We could say that the house is doiong what makes logical sense for it to do.
+Your house is now on a different world.
+On this world, the sun rises in the north and it rains parallel to the ground from the east.
+The house you build is no longer fit for purpose!

+Imagine a house that detects its surroundings.
+So the roof would slide to where the right wall is and the windows would move the east walls.
+We could say that the house is doing what makes logical sense for it to do.

 This is what CSS logical properties are.
-It is when your layout reconfigures itself to what makes logical sense.
-In the case of the house we build on another world the variables were the angle of sunrise and sunset and the direction of the weather.
-With CSS logical properties the are (not nessecarily restricted to) writing direction and
+Your layout understands its context and reconfigures to what makes logical sense.

+The suns path across the sky and the weather incline are the context variables in the above scenario.
+These variables trigger a change of layout.
+With CSS logical properties your context is the direction